American Express logo

 Company Operations

-• Tech Patents: 500+ patents in payments and security technology
+• Tech Patents: Patents in payments, security, and data analytics

 • Website: https://www.americanexpress.com